Puberty can be a tricky minefield to navigate with tweens and teens, and even talking about it can be tough...

 Hair in Funny Places by Babette Cole

-Aimed at kiddos as young as four years, and up to around 10 years, this is a highly entertaining book about how bodies change.
-It’s perfect for when younger sibs are curious about puberty thanks to older brothers and sisters, and takes the form of a conversation between a small girl and her teddy bear about Mr and Mrs Hormone.
+Aimed at kiddos as young as four and up to around 10, this is a highly entertaining book about how bodies change.
+It’s perfect for when younger sibs are curious to talk about puberty thanks to older brothers and sisters.
+It takes the form of a conversation between a small girl and her teddy bear about Mr and Mrs Hormone.

 What’s Going on Down There?
 A Boy’s Guide to Growing Up by Karen Gravelle